Are you trying to learn more about a power of attorney in Georgia?

 A restrictive financial POA allows someone to make financial decisions in only certain areas of your life.

-This could be for someone managing things like your:
+In the state of Georgia, this could be for someone managing things like your:

-Agents with the financial power of attorneys can make decisions about your:
+Per Georgia law, agents with the financial power of attorneys can make decisions about your:

 And they cannot do anything that’s not described in the financial power of attorney.